AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/environment-tools.md

   * Filter components by name.
   * Limit the display to a specific group using the drop down selection.

   For a more detailed description of the component, you can click or tap the information icon next to the component in the **Components** browser (if available).
-For example, for the **Layout Container**:
+For example, for the **Content Fragment**:

   ![Component Browser information](/help/sites-cloud/authoring/assets/component-browser-information.png)